-Reinventing scholarly journals in humanities in the digital era
+Reinventing humanities scholarly journals in the digital era.

 How can we think of space in the digital age?
-This project aims to explore this issue by proposing both theoretical and practical lines of reflection.
+This project aims to explore this question by proposing both theoretical and practical avenues of reflection.
 The mythical space of the Trans-Canada Highway will be just as much the field of study as the field of exploration for our research.

-Initially conceived for strictly practical ends, users’ profiles have become little by little unexpected spaces of self-expression and writing.
-This project aims to understand this new profiling structure, in order to analyse the theoretical and aesthetic issues.
+Initially conceived for strictly practical reasons, users’ profiles have little by little become unexpected spaces of self-expression and writing.
+This project aims to understand this new profiling structure, in order to analyze the theoretical and aesthetic issues at play.

-Questions on the status of the author in digital era constitute a major social issue that concerns communities of writers and readers.
-Since authors are the authority, how can we rethink the process of validation and legitimization of literary contents published online today?
+Questions relating to the author in the digital era constitute a major social issue that concerns entire communities of writers and readers.
+Since authors are the authority, how can we rethink the process of validation and legitimization of literary content published online today?